 Does It Matter What Brake Fluid You Use?

 YES!
 You must read the vehicle’s specifications before choosing a brake fluid.
 It may require a DOT 3, DOT 4, or DOT 5.1 if it utilizes Glycol-based.
 So, you must confirm the same by going through the manufacturer’s guidelines.

 Glycol-based brake fluids are the most common among the present vehicles.
 However, some vehicles that focus on high performance require Silicone-based ones.

 Sometimes you can get tempted to put brake fluid in the power steering.
 Other times you might do it accidentally.
 And worst of all you might think they are all similar.

-If by accident, you add brake fluid in the power system, you need to flush it immediately before it damages the power steering system.
+In times of emergency, you may manage with brake fluid in the power steering system for some time, depending on your vehicle.
+But that is a step towards irreparable damage to either of the systems.
+They may malfunction suddenly and endanger your life.
+Therefore If by accident, you add brake fluid to the power system, you need to flush it immediately before it damages the power steering system.